-Have you ever dreamed a beach wedding in Italy?
+Have you ever dreamed of a beach wedding in Italy?
 What about a terrace surrounded by friends and families?
-Maybe in a courtyard of a fairytale castle?
+Maybe in the courtyard of a fairytale castle?
 Whatever your dream is, Jo Bertolino of Tuscan Pledges can help you.
 With her expertise and thanks to hundreds of weddings she has celebrated over the years, nobody knows locations, venues and rites better than her.
 Overall, she’s almost local!

 We first met during a wedding in Florence.
 I remember she immediately struck me with her kindness and good manners.
 Symbolic ceremonies are not popular among Italians, and I didn’t know any celebrants earlier.
 Later I discovered how a right celebrant might be helpful if you’re planning a destination wedding from abroad.